-SQUIRREL (EU FP7-ICT-STREP, 2014-2018): Clutter in an open world is a challenge for many aspects of robotic systems, especially for autonomous robots deployed in unstructured domestic settings, affecting navigation, manipulation, vision, human robot interaction and clutter and incrementally learning.
+SQUIRREL (EU FP7-ICT-STREP, 2014-2018): Clutter in an open world is a challenge for many aspects of robotic systems, especially for autonomous robots deployed in unstructured domestic settings, clearing clutter Bit by Bitaffecting navigation, manipulation, vision, human robot interaction and planning.
 SQUIRREL addresses these issues by actively controlling clutter and incrementally learning to extend the robot's capabilities while doing so.
 We term this the B3 (bit by bit) approach, as the robot tackles clutter one bit at a time and also extends its knowledge continuously as new bits of information become available.
 SQUIRREL is inspired by a user driven scenario, that exhibits all the rich complexity required to convincingly drive research, but allows tractable solutions with high potential for exploitation.
-We propose a toy cleaning scenario, where a robot learns to collect toys scattered in loose clumps or tangled heaps on the floor in a child's room,
+We propose a toy cleaning scenario, where a robot learns to collect toys scattered in loose clumps or tangled heaps on the floor in a child's room, and to stow them in designated target locations.

-3rdHand (EU FP7-ICT-STREP, 2013-2017) develops a semi-autonomous robot assistant that acts as a third hand of a human worker.
+Hand (EU FP7-ICT-STREP, 2013-2017) develops a semi-autonomous robot assistant that acts as a third hand of a human worker.
 It will be straightforward to instruct even by an untrained layman worker, allow for efficient knowledge transfer between tasks, and enable effective collaboration between a human worker with a robot third hand.
 The main contributions of this project will be the scientific principles of semi-autonomous human-robot collaboration, a new semi-autonomous robotic system that is able to (i) learn cooperative tasks from demonstration, (ii) learn from instruction, and (iii) transfer knowledge between tasks and environments.

 PacMan (EU FP7-ICT-STREP, 2013-2016) advances methods for object perception, representation and manipulation so that a robot is able to robustly manipulate objects even when those objects are unfamiliar, and even though the robot has unreliable perception and action.
 The proposal is founded on two assumptions.
-The first of these is that the representation of the object's shape in particular and of other properties in general will benefit from being compositional (or very loosely land part based).
-The second is that manipulation planning and execution benefits from hierarchical and part based).
+The first of these is that the representation of the object's shape in particular and of other properties in general will benefit from being compositional (or very loosely hierarchical and part based).
 The second is that manipulation planning and execution benefits from explicitly reasoning about uncertainty in object pose, shape etcetera; how it changes under the robot's actions, and the robot should plan actions that not only achieve the task, but gather information to make task achievement more reliable.

 Xperience (EU FP7-ICT-IP, 2011-2015) pursues two principal objectives.
 The first goal is to show that the state of the art enactive embodied cognition systems can be significantly enhanced by using structural bootstrapping - a concept taken from language learning.
-The second goal is to implement a complete robot system for automating introspective, predictive, and interactive understanding of actions and https://iis.uibk.ac.at/ Printed on 2025/09/15 22:13
+The second goal is to implement a complete robot system for https://iis.uibk.ac.at/ Printed on 2025/09/16 04:05

-XPERIENCE.
-ORGautomating introspective, predictive, and interactive understanding of actions and dynamic situations.
+XPERIENCE.ORG automating introspective, predictive, and interactive understanding of actions and dynamic situations.